Finite Chow-Witt correspondences: Introduction

 \subsection{Acknowledgments}

 We wish to thank Aravind Asok and Fr\'ed\'eric D\'eglise for useful remarks on a preliminary version of this article.
 We are also grateful to Fabien Morel, Oleg Podkopaev and Antoine Touz\'e for some conversations.
-Finally, we would like to thank Marco Schlichting for explaining us his joint work with Simon Markett on a Grayson type spectral sequence computing higher Grothendieck-Witt groups.
+Finally, we would like to thank Marco Schlichting for explaining us his joint work with Simon Markett on a Grayson type spectral sequence computing higher Grothendieck-Witt groups and Jean Barge for his idea on how to compute the kernel of the map from MW-motivic cohomology to ordinary motivic cohomology.